Frankester/url-shortener/README.md

-# Url Shortener API Rest
+# Url Shortener API

-Este proyecto, es una API Rest que permite acortar links largos, utilizando una palabra clave única que lo determina el usuario.
+This project is a Rest API that allows to shorten long links, using a unique keyword (keySite) determined by the user.

 ## Installation